akh1l1202/dacoolstore/merch store/logic.md

     - Function 1: Establishes a connection to the MySQL database
     - Function 2: Creates a login window for staff, verifies the userid and password.
+    - Function 3: Special administrator window access only for some people
-    - Function 3: Asks the staff person, what they want to do now.
+    - Function 4: Asks the staff person, what they want to do now.
-    - Function 4: Displays all orders made by the customers to the staff.
+    - Function 5: Displays all orders made by the customers to the staff.
-    - Function 5: Displays all info of the customers to the staff.
+    - Function 6: Displays all info of the customers to the staff.
-    - Function 6: Adds products.
+    - Function 7: Adds products.
-    - Function 7: Adds categories.
+    - Function 8: Adds categories.
-    - Function 8: Creates a customer registration window and takes all their information.
+    - Function 9: Creates a customer registration window and takes all their information.
-    - Function 9: Stores the customer data into the table.
+    - Function 10: Stores the customer data into the table.
-    - Function 10: Creates a login window, and verifies the customer phone number and password.
+    - Function 11: Creates a login window, and verifies the customer phone number and password.
-    - Function 11: Creates a customer order window and asks them what they want to do.
+    - Function 12: Creates a customer order window and asks them what they want to do.
-    - Function 12: Creates a window for order creation.
+    - Function 13: Creates a window for order creation.
-    - Function 13: Fetches categories from the table.
+    - Function 14: Fetches categories from the table.
-    - Function 14: Fetches products by categories from the table.
+    - Function 15: Fetches products by categories from the table.
-    - Function 15: Fetches information of the products selected by the customer in order creation.
+    - Function 16: Fetches information of the products selected by the customer in order creation.
-    - Function 16: Creates a billing window and totals the amount.
+    - Function 17: Creates a billing window and totals the amount.
-    - Function 17: Takes inputs from the user about their order.
+    - Function 18: Takes inputs from the user about their order.
-    - Function 18: Displays the customers order info if the customer selects see existing orders, asks for their phone number and then retrieves data.
+    - Function 19: Displays the customers order info if the customer selects see existing orders, asks for their phone number and then retrieves data.

-Remember that building an application involves both frontend and backend development.
-You'll need to implement GUI elements, handle user interactions, and manage the flow of data between the frontend and backend.
-Additionally, consider implementing security measures, optimizing database queries, and adhering to best practices for maintainable code.
+    - Function 20: Main function, displaying the main gui window.